syncfusion-content/ej2-angular-docs/ej2-angular/daterangepicker/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Daterangepicker component | Syncfusion
+title: Getting Started with Angular Date Range Picker Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Daterangepicker component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular Date Range Picker component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Daterangepicker component
+# Getting Started with Angular Date Range Picker Component

 The following section explains the steps required to create a simple DateRangePicker component and also it demonstrates the basic usage of the DateRangePicker.